 Zoom is an online meeting space used for the Live Online Classrooms in synchronous classes.
-It allows students to join in on a class session and collaborate with other students and faculty, as is done in a traditional classroom setting.
-Each course has a unique Zoom link for students to join that Zoom meeting which is posted in the course content in the learning management system.
+It allows students to join in live class sessions and collaborate with other students and faculty, as is done in a traditional classroom setting.
+Each course has a unique Zoom link for students to join live class meetings.
+The link is posted in the course content in the learning management system and may be listed in the course syllabus.
 For assistance with Zoom, visit the myCBTS support page of the CBTS website and submit a request via the Contact Form.